firefox35/GolfnStuff/README.md

 Goals for the website

-- Is to educate and gain knowlege on different wines.
+- Is to educate and gain knowlege of golf equipment.
-- To give and gain experience of the type of wines to buy.
+- To give and gain experience of what's the best equipment for the golfer to buy.
-- Meet new people along the way.
+- Share learning experiences of golf equipment.

 ## Agile Development